 Deepa was born in the United States.
 Her parents emigrated from India and, as naturalized US citizens, reside in Long Valley, NJ.

-Deepa will complete her MD at Stanford Medical School this Spring.
-An undergraduate of Brown University, Deepa graduated magna cum laude in 2007 with a BS in biophysics and a BA in international relations.
+As an undergraduate of Brown University, Deepa graduated magna cum laude in 2007 with a BS in biophysics and a BA in international relations.
 She was elected to both Sigma Xi and Phi Beta Kappa.

 Deepa was class president for four years at Brown, and continues in that role as an alumna.
-At Stanford, she is vice-president of the Medical School student body and president of the American Medical Students Association.
+At Stanford, she was vice-president of the Medical School student body and president of the American Medical Students Association.
 She was the spokesperson for her class in inducting new medical students in the white coat ceremony.
 She also completed a Howard Hughes Medical Institute fellowship.